NirmalSankalana/customer-segmentation/README.md

 Following features are created in feature engineering:

-1. Total amount spent by a Customer
+1. Total amount spent by a customer
-2. Number of transaction by a customer
+2. Number of transactions by a customer
 3. Amount spent by the customer for each category
-4. Quantity baught by the customer for each product
+4. Quantity bought by the customer for each productt

-Date, transaction IDs are seems not useful in customer segmentation.
+Date and transaction IDs seem not useful in customer segmentation Those columns were eliminated.

-After doing creating features mentioned above there are `5245` features of `22625` customers in the dataframe.
-Since this is a high dimentional dataframe some feature selection and dimentionality reduction methods are used.
+After creating the mentioned features, the dataframe contains `5245` features for `22625` customers.
+Given the high dimensionality of the dataframe, some feature selection and dimensionality reduction methods were applied.

-1. **Variency thresholding** is used to remove low variace features.
-Here any feature with a variance lower than 0.05 will be considered a low-variance feature and will be removed.
+1. **Variency thresholding** Features with a variance lower than 0.05 were considered low-variance and were removed.

-2. **Principle Component Analysis(PCA)** is a popular dimentionality reduction and it is used to reduce the number of features.
-It is a common practice to apply PCA before a clustering algorithm.
-It is believed that it improves the clustering results in practice by reducing noise.
+2. **Principle Component Analysis(PCA)**: A popular dimensionality reduction method, PCA was employed to reduce the number of features.
+It is a common practice to apply PCA before a clustering algorithm to improve clustering results by reducing noise.

-**Feature scaling** is done using standerdization.
-It ensures fair contribution of each feature to the clustering process and avoid biased clusters.
+**Feature scaling** was performed using standardization to ensure a fair contribution of each feature to the clustering process and avoid biased clusters.

 ## 1. K Means Algorithm

 Notebook: [customer-segmentation-k-means](https://www.kaggle.com/code/nirmalsankalana/customer-segmentation-k-means/notebook)

-K Means is a distance based clustering algorithm which segment data to K clusters.
-Each data point is assigned to a cluster based on the distance of the data to the centroid.
-The centroid is then recalculated based on the mean of all the data points in the cluster.
-This process is repeated until the centroids do not change.
+K-means is a distance-based clustering algorithm that segments data into K clusters.
+Each data point is assigned to a cluster based on the distance to the centroid, which is recalculated as the mean of all data points in the cluster.
+This process repeats until centroids do not change.

 ### Finding the optimal number of clusters

-An inappropriate choice of K may lead to either oversimplification or over-complication of the clustering results, rendering them less useful for meaningful insights.
-There are 2 method used to find the optimal number of clusters:
+Two methods were used to find the optimal number of clusters:

-1. **Elbow Method**: determine the K value where the within-cluster sum of squares (WCSS) exhibits a significant reduction, forming an elbow-like shape in the plot.
+1. **Elbow Method**: Determines the K value where the within-cluster sum of squares (WCSS) exhibits a significant reduction, forming an elbow-like shape in the plot.

-2. **Silhouette Method**: quantitatively measures how well each data point fits its assigned cluster compared to neighboring clusters.
+2. **Silhouette Method**: Quantitatively measures how well each data point fits its assigned cluster compared to neighboring clusters.

-Elbow method gave k = 4 and shilhout method gave K = 2.
-After performing clustering on the data, we can see that the clusters are not well separated and not interpretabale when k = 4.
-Therefore k = 2 is used.
+The elbow method suggested K = 4, while the silhouette method suggested K = 2.
+After clustering the data, it was observed that clusters were not well-separated and interpretable when K = 4.
+Therefore, K = 2 was chosen.

-When K=2 Characteristics of the two clusters are like this:
+##### When K=2 Characteristics of the two clusters are like this:

-- **Cluster 0**: Customers who generate less revenue and less often come to the store
+- **Cluster 0**: Customers who generate less revenue and visit the store less frequently.
-- **Cluster 1**: Customers who generate more revenue and more often come to the store
+- **Cluster 1**: Customers who generate more revenue and visit the store more frequently.

-please refer [this](https://www.kaggle.com/code/nirmalsankalana/customer-segmentation-k-means/notebook) notebook for interactive visualisations.
+or interactive visualizations, please refer to [this notebook](https://www.kaggle.com/code/nirmalsankalana/customer-segmentation-k-means/notebook).

 ![Clusters 3D](./img//k_means_clsters_3d.png)